bailejl/feature-flag-demo/README.md

 we exploit the userID and variations with Unleash.
 In a production system, we would have implemented our own Unleash strategies.

+# Required Software to Run

+- Docker 19.03.5 or higher
+- Node 10.15.1 or higher

+# Commands to Run

+Run all the commands below from the project root folder.

+1. `npm run start:feature-flags`, this starts the DB and Unleash.
+This will remain running, so you will need another terminal for the other commands.
+1. `npm run load-flags`, this loads the required data into the DB.
+1. `npm run start:web`, starts the web app simulating 20 different users concurrently using an app.

 # Demo Sequence

 1. All users have the same active web experience